Living-with-machines/DeezyMatch/README.md

     <br/>
 </p>

-DeezyMatch can be applied as a component of the following tasks:
+DeezyMatch can be used in the following tasks:

+- Fuzzy string matching
+- Candidate ranking/selection
+- Query expansion
+- Toponym matching

+Or as a component in tasks requiring fuzzy string matching and candidate ranking, such as:
 - Record linkage
 - Entity linking
-- Query expansion

 Table of contents
 -----------------